-At the Company's annual meeting of stockholders held on May 1, 2014, the Company's stockholders approved the Company's 2014 Stock Plan (the "2014 Stock Plan") as adopted by the Company's board of directors.
-The 2014 Stock Plan replaces the American Reprographics Company 2005 Stock Plan (the "2005 Plan").
-The 2014 Stock Plan provides for the grant of incentive and non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, stock bonuses and other forms of awards granted or denominated in the Company's common stock or units of the Company's common stock, as well as cash bonus awards to employees, directors and consultants of the Company.
-The 2014 Stock Plan authorizes the Company to issue up to 3.5 million shares of common stock.
-At December 31, 2016, 1.6 million shares remain available for issuance under the Stock Plan.
+The Company's Stock Plan provides for the grant of incentive and non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, stock bonuses and other forms of awards granted or denominated in the Company's common stock or units of the Company's common stock, as well as cash bonus awards to employees, directors and consultants of the Company.
+The Company's Stock Plan authorizes the Company to issue up to 3.5 million shares of common stock.
+At December 31, 2017, 0.7 million shares remain available for issuance under the Stock Plan.

-Stock options granted under the 2014 Stock Plan generally expire no later than ten years from the date of grant.
+Stock options granted under the Company's Stock Plan generally expire no later than ten years from the date of grant.
 Options generally vest and become fully exercisable over a period of three to four years from date of award, except that options granted to non-employee directors may vest over a shorter time period.
 The exercise price of options must be equal to at least 100% of the fair market value of the Company's common stock on the date of grant.
 The Company allows for cashless exercises of vested outstanding options.

-During the years ended December 31, 2016 and 2015, the Company granted options to acquire a total of 570 thousand shares and 526 thousand shares, respectively, of the Company's common stock to certain key employees with an exercise price equal to the fair market value of the Company's common stock on the date of grant.
+During 2017 and 2016, the Company granted options to acquire a total of 526 thousand shares and 570 thousand shares, respectively, of the Company's common stock to certain key employees with an exercise price equal to the fair market value of the Company's common stock on the date of grant.
 The granted stock options vest annually over three to four years from the grant date and expire 10 years after the date of grant.